seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 So vile a thing as Caesar!
 But, O grief,
 Where hast thou led me?
 I perhaps speak this
 Before a willing bondman; then I know
 My answer must be made.
-But I am arm’d,
+But I am arm'd,
 And dangers are to me indifferent.

 **CASCA**